ief015/open-konstruktor/docs/save-strings.md

 - `03` Metal

 The cause of varying column size (*n*) is due to some elements of empty metal being written as `04 00` instead of `02`.
-The cause of this is currently unknown.
-It may be caused by a bug when exporting some designs in the game.
+The cause of this is uncertain, but it appears to be a bug caused by the game writing integer data to the metal layer which normally contains boolean data.

 Instances of `04 00` in this layer can be safely replaced with `02`.
 Doing so will make all uncompressed designs uniform in size, and re-encoding these changes will load perfectly fine in the game.

-The bytes the pins in-game would occupy are assigned `03`.
+The bytes that the pins in-game would occupy are assigned `03`.
 The same is true with it's [connections](#layer-8-metal-horizontal-connections).